Learning to Reorient Objects with Stable Placements Afforded by Extrinsic Supports

-Fig. \ref{f11_24} shows real-world execution of reorienting objects with a branch of sequential pick-and-place operations in the manipulation graphs.
-According to the graphs, the robot first adjusts the grasp direction above the object (a).
-Then the robot reaches the object and closes the two-finger gripper to grasp the object (b, c).
-Next, the robot picks up the object to leave enough space for adjusting the object's state and moves the object to the position above a new placement (d, e).
-Then the robot places the object down to the new placement and opens the gripper (f, g).
-Finally, the robot moves away from the object.
-Repeatedly, the robot performs pick-and-place operations (h-p) to move the object to new placements.
-The motion planning between motion primitives is based on RRT-Connect \cite{kuffner2000rrt}.
-Videos of real robot experiments are in the following link\footnote{https://drive.google.com/file/d/1PXi5kzlpMVhWY9OGrQmQfRfrD6b2\\WKgA/view?usp=sharing}.
-The robot can reorient objects without collision.
-We showcase that our method is capable of reorienting the query object to multiple placements in case of different manipulation tasks.
-As the robot is fixed in the environment, multiple stable placements can help to find feasible paths to reorient the query object.
-Since the grasp points prediction is not accurate enough for grasping objects with different geometry, we also found cases of changing the object pose relative to the gripper when the robot grasps the object, which can be improved by utilizing accurate grasp methods.
+Fig. \ref{f11_24} demonstrates the successful execution of our approach to flip the wrench through two pick-and-place operations in a real-world scenario.
+As per the manipulation graph, the robot first adjusts the grasp direction above the object (a) before reaching it and closing the two-finger gripper to grasp it (b).
+Next, the robot picks up the object to create enough space to adjust its pose (c) and moves it to a new position (d).
+Subsequently, the robot places the object in the new placement and opens the gripper (e-f).
+A similar process is then conducted (g-l) to move the object to the goal pose.
+Finally, the robot can reorient the object without collision.
+The motion planning of the robot is based on the RRT-Connect.
+Our approach enables the robot to reorient objects, such as flipping, by utilizing stable placements despite the robot being fixed in the environment.
+However, we observed changes in the object's pose when the robot grasped it due to the inaccuracy of the contact points predicted by \cite{shao2020unigrasp}.
+We would further improve the accuracy of our algorithm by substituting this grasp method.